 In terms of utilisation, aquaculture was considered an initiative which may potentially occur at the dam.
-Apart from access constraints, aquaculture is not feasible at this dam due to unsuitable water quality and quantity conditions.
-Further to this, the introduction of aquaculture projects will result in deterioration of water quality (in particular increasing in phosphate levels), which will affect water treatment and the supply of good quality potable water to the region.
+Apart from access constraints presented by steep slopes , aquaculture is not feasible at this dam due to unsuitable water quality and quantity conditions.
+Further to this, the introduction of aquaculture projects will result in deterioration of water quality (in particular increasing phosphate levels), which will affect water treatment and the supply of good quality potable water to the region.

-1.4.4 Heritage and Cultural Data
+1.4.4 Culture and Heritage